nasa/cumulus-api/content/granules.md

 | `index` | `yes` - if `query` is present | `string` | Elasticsearch index to search with the given query |

-An optional data parameter of `executionArn` is also available to allow you to override the input message to the reingest.
-If `executionArn` is specified, the original message is pulled directly from that execution and used in reingest.
+An optional data parameter of `workflowName` is also available to allow you to override the input message to the reingest.
+If `workflowName` is specified, the original message is pulled directly by finding the most recent execution of the workflowName assocated with the granuleId.

 ```endpoint